dji-sdk/Onboard-SDK-ROS/ReadMe.md

 >If you want to run dji_sdk_node.launch, you need to put UserConfig.txt into /home/{user}/.ros.
 >dji_vehicle_node.launch does not need UserConfig.txt.
 #### Running the Samples
-1.Start up the dji_osdk_ros ROS node:
+1.Start up the dji_osdk_ros ROS node.
 if you want to use OSDK ROS 4.0.0's services and topics:
 >$roslaunch dji_osdk_ros dji_vehicle_node.launch

 if you want to adapt to OSDK ROS 3.8.1's services and topics:
 >$roslaunch dji_osdk_ros dji_sdk_node.launch
 >
-2.Open up another terminal and cd to your catkin_ws location, and start up a sample (e.g. flight control sample):
+2.Open up another terminal and cd to your catkin_ws location, and start up a sample (e.g. flight control sample).
 >$source devel/setup.bash
 >$rosrun dji_osdk_ros flight_control_node
 >